 - scripted startup, reaper pattern, coordinated shutdown, ...

 The individual implementations should be evaluated w.r.t. their performance, elasticity, robustness, and scalability.
 The results of this project, i.e., the algorithm descriptions and experimental evaluation should be written down in a paper style seminar report by each team.

-For this seminar, participants require the following prerequisites (or must catch up on these at the beginning of the seminar):
+For this seminar, participants require the following prerequisites:

 See chair webpage for more information